seanbb88/React-Seasons/README.md

 To start application: <br/>
 -clone repository <br/>
 -cd into the React-Seasons folder <br/>
--run npm run start in the command line <br/>
+-run "npm run start" in the command line <br/>